ImPr0grammer/impr0grammer.github.com/_posts/2018-06-17-welcome-to-jekyll.markdown

 Some tips for better language usage, tips how to pass code interview, overview of state-of-the-art approaches in ML and other usefull information
 <!--more-->

-Stay tuned, check out [my blog][blog-main] for new usefull advices.
+Stay tuned, check out [my blog][blog-main] for useful tips and tricks.

 [blog-main]: https://impr0grammer.github.io
 [github-repo]: https://github.com/impr0grammer